RetroReversing/retroReversing/categories/consoles/GameBoy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Source graphics for Gameboy R-Type Lv3 ship.
 By Mark Jones... <a href="https://twitter.com/hashtag/ScreenshotSaturday24YearsAgo?src=hash&amp;ref_src=twsrc%5Etfw">#ScreenshotSaturday24YearsAgo</a> <a href="http://t.co/RsKlc0rQOE">pic.twitter.com/RsKlc0rQOE</a></p>&mdash; Jas Austin (@IamXERO) <a href="https://twitter.com/IamXERO/status/591964228053016577?ref_src=twsrc%5Etfw">April 25, 2015</a></blockquote>

 ---
+# Game Boy Homebrew

+## Blem!
+Playstation Emulator for the GB
+Blem! was a prank ROM for the Game Boy which pretended to load up a playstation 1 emulator on the Game Boy.
+This is a reference to the Bleam!
+Playstaiton emulator released for Mac and Dreamcast.
+I doubt anyone really believed this prank but it was mentioned in the UK Magazine **GBX** issue 3 (Septermber 2001) when talking about Game Boy emulation for PC (NoCash) and Mac (Virtual Boy) [^11].

+---